Foxk2p/Portfolio-KeleP/README.md

 # Kele's Portfolio

-ABOUT:
+### About:

 This is my current portfolio which includes a personal biography, information about my current works, and contact information.
 The bio page provides a visitor with the chance to get to know me better.
 Here, answers for common questions and a brief personal narative are provided.

-FEATURES:

-Current portfolio content
+### Features:

-Mobile-first design
+- Mobile-first design

-Bootstrap aesthetics UI
+- Bootstrap aesthetics

-CONTENT:

-A personal biography
+- A brief autobiography

-Links to my GitHub profile & LinkedIn page as well as your email address and phone number
+- Links to my GitHub profile & LinkedIn page

+- Contact page with my email address

-A link to a PDF of my resume with updated projects
+- Link to my resume

-A list of projects, including the following information:
+- A list of my current projects, including the following information:

-  1. Project title
+  1. Project titles and descriptions

-  2. Links to deployed applications
+  2. Links to project GitHub repositories

-  3. Links to project GitHub repositories
+  3. Links to deployed applications

-TECHNOLOGY USED:

-HTML,

-CSS,

-Bootstrap,

-GitHub,

-Visual Studio Code
+### Built With:

+- HTML - Standard markup language

+- CSS - Style sheet language

+- Bootstrap - CSS framework

-VISIT: <a href="https://foxk2p.github.io/Portfolio-KeleP/" target="_blank">My Portfolio</a>
+### Visit <a href="https://foxk2p.github.io/Portfolio-KeleP/" target="_blank">My Portfolio</a>

 <img src="./Assets/images/portfolio-bio.png">